Funding Societies: History

 Funding Societies broke into its 4th market, Thailand, in February 2021.
 The platform will operate under the debt-crowdfunding license given by Thailand's Securities and Exchange Commission.
 This expansion comes after more than one year of working with Thai regulators and planning for market entry.
 Thailand will be Funding Societies' fourth market in its six years of operations, making it the only SME digital financing platform in Southeast Asia to be licensed in four countries.
 In the same month, Funding Societies achieved $2 billion in disbursals of business financing to small and medium enterprises across the region.
 Then in March, Funding Societies won in two categories at the ASEAN Startup Awards 2020: Startup of the Year and Founder of the Year.
 The ASEAN Startup Awards is part of the Global Startup Awards, providing a spotlight to organisations and people around the region who dream big and shape our future.
-In October, Funding Societies raised US$18m Debt from Japanese and Singaporean Impact Investors, putting it on track to raise US$120m.
+In October, Funding Societies raised US$18m in Debt from Japanese and Singaporean Impact Investors, putting it on track to raise US$120m.
 In the same month, it was recognised by the Global SME Finance Awards with an Honourable Mention as Responsible Digital Innovator of the Year.

 As of 2022, it has given out more than US$5.2 billion in financing through 5.1 billion loans across the region.